 Niagara Glen Nature reserve is also a great place to go rock climbing.
 Bring your own crash pad as there are many bouldering spots along the escarpment.

 The best part about the Niagara Glen Nature Reserve is that it’s completely free to visit, which you may appreciate after a night at the casino.

 Bike through Vineyards at Niagara-on-the-lake

-Niagara Falls is part of the greater Niagara Region which also includes a stunning area called Niagara on the Lake.
-It’s a well-known wine-producing region so taking a wine tour is the perfect thing to do here.
+Niagara Falls is part of the greater Niagara Region, which includes Niagara on the Lake.
+It’s a well-known wine-producing region, so taking a wine tour is the perfect thing to do here.

-The easiest way to get to Niagara on the lake is by driving, it’s just a half hour drive from the town of Niagara Falls.
-As you leave behind the falls, you can see the landscape change from the Niagara escarpment into the stunning vineyards of Niagra on the lake.
+The easiest way to get to Niagara on the Lake is by driving; it’s just a half-hour drive from Niagara Falls.
+As you leave behind the falls, you can see the landscape change from the Niagara escarpment into the stunning vineyards of Niagra on the Lake.
 If you don’t have your own car, you can join a guided wine tour.

 After visiting the vineyards, take a stroll into the town of Niagara on the Lake.
 It’s super cute and has some great restaurants for eating out!
 There are also many B&B’s and hotels to stay in Niagara on the Lake.

 The hub of nightlife in Niagara Falls is around Clifton Street.
 It attempts to be like a mini-vegas, with casinos for adults and arcade palaces galore for kids.
 That said, if you take it for what it is, Clifton street can be an enjoyable time, especially with a group of friends.

 There is a Ferris Wheel on Clifton street which you can go on for some lovely views.